Cizlin/InfiniteHiddenItemViewer/README.md

 # InfiniteHiddenItemViewer
 These Python scripts allow anyone to view customization items in Halo Infinite that are normally hidden.
+It will render the items locked but visible in most cases.
+To become visible with this trick, an item must have an ETag listed at this Waypoint API endpoint (requires special headers to access): https://gamecms-hacs-origin.svc.halowaypoint.com/hi/Progression/guide/xo

 ## Background
 To use these scripts, you must have the Steam version of Halo Infinite installed.
 This will not work with the Xbox version or the Microsoft Store version of the game.